dm0-/installer/README.md

  3. All boot-related functionality is omitted, so a file system image is produced that can be used as an immutable container.
 There is an option to build a launcher script into the disk image so that it is executable like a statically linked program.

+## Usage

 The `install.sh` file is the entry point.
+Run it with `bash install.sh -h` to see its full help text.

-It expects one argument: a shell file defining settings for the installation.
-There are a few such example files under the `examples` directory; e.g. to create an executable file to play *Fallout*, run `sudo bash install.sh examples/containers/Fallout.sh` with the *Fallout* binary installer placed in the current directory.
+It should be given at least one argument: a shell file defining settings for the installation.
+There are a few such example files under the `examples` directory.
 The resulting installation artifacts are written to a unique output directory in the current path.
-For example, `vmlinuz` is the kernel, `initrd.img` is the initrd, and `final.img` is the root file system image (containing verity signatures unless disabled) that should be written directly to a partition.
+For example, `vmlinuz` is the kernel, `initrd.img` is the initrd, and `final.img` is the root file system image (containing verity signatures if enabled) that should be written directly to a partition.
 If the `uefi` option was enabled, `BOOTX64.EFI` is the UEFI executable that should be signed for Secure Boot.
 If the `nspawn` option was enabled, `nspawn.img` is a disk image that can be executed as a program to launch the container with `systemd-nspawn`.

 When `install.sh` runs, it reads `base.sh` which is a library of distro-agnostic shell functions that configure a GNU/Linux system.
 It then reads one of the distro-specific library files (`centos.sh`, `gentoo.sh`, or the default `fedora.sh`) as selected in the specified settings file, which can override functions from `base.sh` if needed.
 Finally, it reads and applies definitions from the specified system settings file, which can override or augment anything previously defined.
-A series of these functions is then executed based on the system options to generate the installation artifacts.
+A series of these functions is then executed based on the given options to generate the installation artifacts.

+For a quick demonstration, it can technically be run with no options since Fedora is the default distro.
+In this case, it will produce an image containing `bash` that can be run in a container.
+For example, run the installer with `-S` to produce a compressed image that can be used with the following commands as root.

+    bash -x install.sh -S
+    cd output.*
+    systemd-nspawn --image=final.img

+For a bootable system example with no configuration file, use `-S` to compress the root file system, `-K` to bundle it in the initrd, `-Z` to protect it with SELinux, and `-E` to save it to your EFI system partition.
+It can then be booted with the UEFI shell or by running `chainloader` in GRUB.

+    bash -x install.sh -KSZE /boot/efi/EFI/BOOT/DEMO.EFI

 ## License